Cassie Lang: Other versions

+Avengers: The Children's Crusade

+An alternate version of Cassandra Lang appears in Avengers: The Children's Crusade.
+Stature went with the Young Avengers on the search for the Scarlet Witch.
+In the alternate future timeline glimpsed during the Children's Crusade, Cassandra Lang was shown as a member of the future Avengers under the codename Stinger.
+It was later revealed that it had been Wiccan, now renamed Sorcerer Supreme, posing as Stinger to get Iron Lad to go back in time.

+Marvel Fairy Tales

+An alternate version of Cassandra Lang appears in Marvel Fairy Tales.
+She is portrayed as Alice of Alice in Wonderland.
+Cassandra Lang encounters Wonderland versions of the Young Avengers.
+At first, her emotions cause her to grow and shrink beyond her control.
+She also meets Wonderland versions of Ant-Man (Scott Lang) and Tigra.

 MC2

-In MC2, Cassandra Lang is now a doctor and operates under the name Stinger on the group A-Next.
+An alternate version of Cassandra Lang appears in MC2.
+She is now a doctor and operates under the name Stinger on the group A-Next.
 Although she is the oldest member of A-Next, in her mid-20s, and the only one on the original team with a professional life and a scientific background, she is still doted on by her father, who constantly worries about her newfound superhero life.
 She possesses many abilities originally engineered by Henry Pym, including resizing, flying, communication with insects, and firing bioelectric "stinger" blasts (as well artificial "stingers" sedative darts), all based on her costume and helmet.
-She does not seem to be capable of increasing her size and strength, unlike her main continuity version.

-Avengers Fairy Tales

-In issue 3 of Avengers Fairy Tales, Cassie Lang is portrayed as Alice of Alice in Wonderland.
-She encounters Wonderland versions of the Young Avengers.
-At first, her emotions cause her to grow and shrink beyond her control.
-She also meets Wonderland versions of Ant-Man (Scott Lang) and Tigra.
+However, she has not demonstrated any ability to assume giant form.